Argentina Entry Requirements

-Argentina's charm, natural beauty and diversity attracts hundred of
+Argentina's charm, natural beauty and diversity attracts hundreds of

 thousands of American citizen visitors every year.
 Buenos Aires and